 Gate valves are widely utilized with bigger pipe diameters, ranging from 2" to the largest pipelines, because they are less complex to design compared to other large-sized valves.

 As the name suggests, ball valves are quarter-turn valves that use a rotatable ball with a bore to regulate gas and fluid flow from one opening to the next.
 The opening is in line with the pipe, allowing the medium to flow freely when turned on.
 When turned off, the gap is perpendicular to the flow of the medium, stopping it completely.

 Ball valves are known to be durable and reliable, closing securely even after prolonged rest periods and functioning well even after many cycles.
-Ball valves have a higher resistance to contaminated media than other types of valves and provide a good seal despite the unclean medium.
-These features make ball valves an excellent choice for control and shut-off applications, where gate valves are frequently chosen.
-But gate valves lack the power of those alternatives in throttling applications compared with ball valves.
+Ball valves have a higher resistance to contaminated media than other valve types and provide a good seal despite the unclean medium.
+These features make them an excellent choice for control and shut-off applications, where gate valves are frequently chosen, but they lack the power of those alternatives in throttling applications.

 Butterfly valves are named after the rotating disc opening and closing the valve.
 They are quarter-turn rotational motion valves frequently used to shut off flow in pipelines.
 Also known as flap valves, butterfly valves are composed of a disc fixed on the valve's stem, and it rotates around the stem to control the flow of the medium in the pipeline.
 A butterfly valve is fast and easy to actuate, requiring only 90 degrees of movement to move from fully open to close.